VERBS

 Hydrogen is the lightest gas.

-Scientific truths and principles are often stated in the simple present.
+often stated in the simple present.

 The next statements are ones that are true habitually, or under certain circumstances, but not necessarily at the time they are said: